 4) With the exception of the power and data cables, the drive is free at this point.
 Carefully turn the enclosure over so that the drive slips out of the case.
 Gently pull the slack out the cables that are still plugged into the drive and begin wiggling the power cable out (the transparent connector with four wires).

 5) Once the power connector is unplugged, do the same for the ribbon/data cable.
-Do not be forceful with this cable.
+Don't be forceful with this cable.
 Through trial and error, I have pulled the connectors apart on these, and they aren’t fun to try to fix.
 Additionally, you don’t want to end up with bent pins on the hard drive itself.
 If the ribbon connector doesn’t come off easily, unplug the other end from the board attached to the enclosure.
 Since the drive will then be free, you will have plenty of leverage to remove the cable from the drive.

-At this point, the drive is completely free from the enclosure.
-Congratulations!
-You can test the drive by plugging it into a drive dock.
-I'm partial to StarTech units and often use the dual bay dock shown below.
-With extended use in these, the drives do get very hot, since these units don't have a built-in fan.
-I have a USB fan running at my workstation whenever the computer is on, and that seems to draw away some of the heat when a hard drive is in the dock.
+Regarding the drive docks, I'm partial to StarTech units and often use the dual bay version shown below.
+Keep in mind, the drives do get very hot with extended use, since these docks don't have a built-in fan.
+I have a USB fan running at my workstation whenever the computer is on, and that seems to draw away some of the heat when a hard drive is running.

-These hard drive docks can be purchased from the manufacturer's website or via many electronics retailers (Amazon, Newegg, Walmart, B&H, Office Depot, etc.) Here are all the available options:
+These hard drive docks can be purchased from the manufacturer's website or via many electronics retailers (Amazon, Newegg, Walmart, B&H, Office Depot, etc.) Here are all the available options: https://www.startech.com/en-us/hdd/docking

 "Tech How-to: Disassembly of a LaCie Porsche External Hard Drive"